 I put the chicken on top of the foil balls.

-Cover and cook on low for about 6 hours, or on high for 3-4.
+Cover and cook on low for about 6 hours, or on high for 3 to 4 hours.
 The cooking time is dependent on how thick your chicken pieces are, and if they are fresh or frozen.

 Make this.
 Eat this.